 Tron Theatre was established as a theatre club in 1979 (going fully public in 1989), rising from the ashes of the destroyed Close Theatre, based at the Citizens' Theatre, Glasgow.
 Originally based in the Victorian Bar of the Tron church building whilst the Kirk itself was transformed into the auditorium, Tron Theatre has become a leading player in Scottish theatre.
-In 1984 Fania Williams became the Tron’s first Artistic Director and, with her husband Richard Crane acted as dramaturg, wrote the first Tron Theatre Company script, Burke and Hare.
+In 1984 Fania Williams became the Tron’s first Artistic Director and, with her husband Richard Crane acting as dramaturg, wrote the first Tron Theatre Company script, Burke and Hare.

 In 1986, Michael Boyd took over the reigns to begin a decade-long tenure as Artistic Director, establishing the fledgling theatre company as a powerhouse of both new writing and dynamic productions of classic texts, making full use of available Scottish talent.
 Leading artists to emerge from this period include Alan Cumming, Forbes Masson, Peter Mullan, Craig Ferguson and Siobhan Redmond, as well as musician Craig Armstrong (Baz Luhrmann's Romeo and Juliet and Moulin Rouge).